Modules

 A module in DolphinDB is a script file that only contains function definitions.
 Modules have the following features:

-• Module files are located under [home]/modules by default.
+• Module files are located in the [home]/modules directory by default.

 • The first line of a module file must be the module declaration, module [module_name].

-• Except for its first line, a module file only contains module import statements and function definitions.
+• Apart from the first line, a module file can only contain module import statements and function definitions.

 Module files are located at [home]/modules by default.